quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 custom extensions.

 ## parameters_restored {#quic-parametersrestored}
-Importance: Base

 When using QUIC 0-RTT, clients are expected to remember and restore the server's transport parameters from the previous connection.
 The `parameters_restored` event is used to indicate which parameters were restored and to which values when utilizing 0-RTT.
+It has Base importance level; see {{Section 9.2 of QLOG-MAIN}}.

 Note that not all transport parameters should be restored (many are even prohibited from being re-utilized).
 The ones listed here are the ones expected to be useful for correct 0-RTT usage.

 Definition: